robb-j/r0b-blog/content/post/trying-to-make-a-vanilla-web-app.md

 The app is made up of a few pages:

 - The **home** page which shows general stats, daily messages and collective usage information.
-- A **scan** page navigated to by scanning a smart card which registers a cup drank and shows personal stats.
+- A **scan** page which registers a cup drank and shows personal stats, navigated to when you scan your card.
 - A **register** page to log a coffee purchase and set the weight if it is a new product, triggered by scanning a barcode when on the **scan** page.
-- The **register** page is shown when a new RFID card scanned.
+- The **register** page which is shown when a new RFID card is scanned.
 You can associate with a person on our [group website](https://openlab.ncl.ac.uk/people/) or be anonymous.

+> The register somewhat-cheekily pulls down the [search.json](https://openlab.ncl.ac.uk/search.json) from our group website to populate it's list, we need to make this a little more formal.

 Each page is a HTML document, CSS stylesheet and a bit of JavaScript.
 The structure of the page is all in the HTML file and dynamic elements are put in `<template>` tags to be populated when needed.

 ## Page-based navigation

 One of the things that SPAs (Single Page Applications) break is natural browser navigation.
-With coffee club it ended up be several html files and some with query parameters, so normal page navigation could occur.
+With coffee club it had the static html files and some query parameters, so normal page navigation could occur.

 The system defaults to the home page (`index.html`) then when someone scans an RFID card it goes to `/scan.html?card=abcdef123456`, all good.
 You can’t do any fancy url-parameters like `/scan/abcdef123456/` which I was hung up on for a while but it doesn’t really matter does it, no one sees this!
 The client side javascript can pick up the `URLSearchParams` easily by creating a URL from `location.href`.